 A hardwood floor mop is designed specifically to both protect and clean.
 Gone are the days of mop buckets and sponge heads.
-You’ll find that cleaning your hardwood floor is efficient and less labor-intensive than other flooring.
+You’ll find that cleaning your hardwood floor is efficient and less labor-intensive than other flooring materials.

 First, a word of caution.